jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 remain under\-studied by the security research community.
-Furthermore, the pandemic has breathed new life into large tech companies VR and augmented reality ambitions (the metaverse) which will affect not only the security and privacy of our devices and homes, but invites new kinds of sensors and interfaces (perhaps even brain\-computer interfaces) which will be perhaps more intrinsically connected to our bodies, minds, and behaviour that anything weve seen before.Finally, we must ask ourselves, what are the grandchallenges for cybersecurity?
+Furthermore, the pandemic has breathed new life into large tech companies VR and augmented reality ambitions (the metaverse) which will affect not only the security and privacy of our devices and homes, but invites new kinds of sensors and interfaces (perhaps even brain\-computer interfaces) which will be perhaps more intrinsically connected to our bodies, minds, and behaviour that anything weve seen before.
+
+Finally, we must ask ourselves, what are the grand challenges for cybersecurity?
 What are the problems that matter the most to the security \& privacy of individuals, organizations, and the internet?
 As an industry, we face a reckoning in which I believe that we need to elevate ourselves toward taking a more scientific and rigorous approach to the study of information security cause and effect, and let go of the unspoken agreements, copycat risk\-mitigations, hearsay best practices, and other unacceptable industry norms.
 While the development of obscure and complex exploit chains will always have its place to enable us to understand the true frontiers of what were up against, it is time to prioritize the problems that most meaningfully affect the world in which we live.
 It is my intent that we become more methodical in our study of the mitigations